 Feature Description Packages Notes Resources Resources are permanently stored in the Identity Vault.
 For fast access to resources information, Identity Manager stores resources in a local cache called permission index.
 When a resource is requested, the User Application queries the permission index for that resource.
 When a resource is modified, the change is reflected in the permission index is updated.
-For more information about resources, see Section, "Understanding Resource Assignments," on page 141. com.novell.idm.nrf.service com.novell.idm.nrf.persist com.novell.srvprv.impl.vdata.mod el For troubleshooting any issues when a resource is assigned or revoked, monitor the Roles and Resource driver log.
+For more information about resources, see "Understanding Resources" on page 25. com.novell.idm.nrf.service com.novell.idm.nrf.persist com.novell.srvprv.impl.vdata.mo del For troubleshooting any issues when a resource is assigned or revoked, monitor the Roles and Resource driver log.
 Code Map Refresh Code map is a local cache used by the User Application to store entitlements values for all connected systems from the Identity Vault.
 The User Application queries the Identity Vault for the drivers that are in running state and have entitlements.
-The User Application updates the User Application database at configurable intervals with entitlement changes. com.novell.idm.nrf.service com.novell.idm.nrf.persist com.novell.srvprv.impl.vdata.mod el For troubleshooting any connected system issue, enable DSTrace on the driver.
-For viewing sample log messages related to code map refresh, see "When a Code Map Refresh Is Triggered" on page 639.
+The User Application updates the User Application database at configurable intervals with entitlement changes.
+For more information about code map refresh, see "Configuring Default Resource Settings" on page 204. com.novell.idm.nrf.service com.novell.idm.nrf.persist com.novell.srvprv.impl.vdata.mo del For troubleshooting any connected system issue, enable DSTrace on the driver.
+For viewing sample log messages related to code map refresh, see "When a Code Map Refresh Is Triggered" on page 669.
 Proxy Enables you to manage proxy configuration.
 Identity Manager stores proxy definition in the ProxyDefs container in the User Application driver.
-For more information about configuring proxy, see Section, "Configuring Delegation and Proxy Settings," on page 201. com.novell.srvprv.impl.security.se rvice com.netiq.idm.rest.access com.novell.soa.af.impl.persist com.novell.srvprv.apwa.actions When a user is designated as a proxy, check the audit events for any suspicious activity.
+For more information about configuring proxy, see Acting on Behalf of Someone Else in NetIQ Identity Manager - User's Guide to the Identity Applications. com.novell.srvprv.impl.security.s ervice com.netiq.idm.rest.access com.novell.soa.af.impl.persist com.novell.srvprv.apwa.actions designated as a proxy, check the audit events for any suspicious activity.